 As wavelengths become longer-toward the infrared end of the spectrum-they have less energy and reduced capacity to "excite" molecules.
 However, the energy absorbed from infrared radiation can increase an object's temperature.
 High temperatures are another form of energy that increases molecular vibrations and speeds up the damaging chemical reactions.
-For more information on temperature and its effect on collections, see NEDCC Preservation Leaflet 02-01

-Temperature, Relative Humidity, Light, and Air Quality: Basic Guidelines for Preservation.
+For more information on temperature and its effect on collections, see NEDCC leaflet 2.1: Temperature, Relative Humidity, Light, and Air Quality: Basic Guidelines for Preservation.

-Both UV radiation and visible light cause damage.
+Since UV radiation is the most energetic, and thus the most destructive, it is easy to assume that if UV radiation is eliminated, damage will cease.
+Unfortunately, this is not the case; visible light also causes damage.
 While exposure to UV can be eliminated from exhibit and storage areas (and diminished in public spaces with filtering and lamp selection), reducing visible light requires different strategies.